 The Other Side

 It is part of the , series and is a historical romance, mystery, paranormal fantasy, romantic suspense that was published by Jove on November 30, 2010 and has 407 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Treachery in Death, Kindred in Death, New York to Dallas, Unquiet, Celebrity in Death, Delusion in Death, Calculated in Death, Thankless in Death, Mirror, Mirror, Festive in Death, Obsession in Death, Betrayal in Death, "Wonderment in Death", "Possession in Death", Down the Rabbit Hole, "Midnight in Death", Devoted in Death, Brotherhood in Death, Apprentice in Death, Echoes in Death
+Other books by this author which I have reviewed include Treachery in Death, Kindred in Death, New York to Dallas, Unquiet, Celebrity in Death, Delusion in Death, Calculated in Death, Thankless in Death, Mirror, Mirror, Festive in Death, Obsession in Death, Betrayal in Death, "Wonderment in Death", "Possession in Death", Down the Rabbit Hole, "Midnight in Death", Devoted in Death, Brotherhood in Death, Apprentice in Death, Echoes in Death, Secrets in Death

 Five short stories in this anthology that revolve around the theme of The Other Side of life.

 “Other Side of the Coin” (Poppy’s Coin, 4)

 J. D. Robb‘s “Possession in Death” finds Dallas possessed when an old gypsy, Gizi Szabo, who has come to NYC to look for her missing great-granddaughter, Beata, is murdered.
 Determined, Madam Szabo slides her essence into Dallas, the Warrior, and gains her Promise to find Beata.
 A sweet story that will make you cry.
 And feel gratitude.
 I do find it interesting that Robb manages such creditable paranormal experiences with her oh-so-hard-headed Lt.
 Dallas making them so believable.
 I do wonder why Robb never had Dallas asking Natalya Barinova why she believes that Beata went to Las Vegas.